JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

    }
    ```

-4. Save the changes and run the build command again:
+4. Save the changes and run the build command:

    ```bash
    build/bin/native/debugExecutable/<your_app_name>.kexe